-For introduction to the character and use of the current model see Hughes and Hillebrand (2006).
+For introduction to the character and use of the model see Hughes and Hillebrand (2006).
 Full documentation of the International Futures (IFs) modeling system, except for the most recent model developments, exists in the on-line help system of the system itself.
 Only very basic summary information on the structure of the system and on its capabilities for support of analysis is provided here.

-The extensive data base underlying IFs includes data for 182 countries over as much of the period since 1960 as possible.
-Insofar as possible, data represent 182 countries since 1960.
-In addition to providing a basis for developing formulations within the model, the database facilitates comparison of data with "historic forecasts" over the 1960-2000 period.
-The model itself is a recursive system that can run without intervention from its initial year (currently 2000), while the model interface facilitates interventions flexibly across time, issue, and geography.
+The extensive data base underlying IFs includes data for 183 countries over as much of the period since 1960 as possible.
+In addition to providing a basis for developing formulations within the model, the database facilitates comparison of data with "historic forecasts" over the 1960-2005 period.
+The model itself is a recursive system that can run without intervention from its initial year (currently 2005), while the model interface facilitates interventions flexibly across time, issue, and geography.